Eppo-exp/eppo-docs/docs/building-experiments/eppo-data-pipeline.md

 assignment.timestamp <= fact.timestamp
 ```

-This generates a table that includes the variant that each entity was assigned to, and all metric events that the entity generated that occurred after they were assigned to the experiment.
+This generates a table, `g_experiment_enriched_metric_events_*` that includes the variant that each entity was assigned to, and all metric events that the entity generated that occurred after they were assigned to the experiment.

 This ensures that we are restricting our calculations to the time period for which we are certain the experiment had an effect.

-Eppo applies the following transformations to ensure the integrity of results:

-- De-duplicate rows in the Assignment SQL.
-If an entity has many rows in the Assignment SQL for the same variant, then we only consider the earliest instance.
-- Discard any entities that appear in more than one variant of an experiment.
-These “mixed-group” users have likely been exposed to both variants, and cannot be used as part of the analysis.
-- Restrict the time range of both Assignment SQL and Fact SQLs to within the Experiment start and end date

 ## Summarize Metrics at the Subject Level